IM-WADD/Practical21/README.md

 ### Exercise 1.1 - Using ES6 modules
 In the stage 1 folder, you will find a variation of the room management system shown in class.
 This application is lacking some feedback for the user but it is functional!

 Notice that the scripts folder contains A LOT of different JavaScript files.
-Open up each HTML file and take a look at the scripts that it imports using the traditional approach.
+Open up each HTML file and take a look at the scripts that it links using the traditional approach.
 Take a moment to familiarise yourself with what the application does and what is in each file.

 Your task is convert this application from the traditional method of using multiple script files to the more modern ES6 module approach.
 Here are the basic steps:

 1. In each HTML file, remove all `<script>` tags except the last one.
 The last script imported is the entry point--the file that runs code specific to the current page when the page is loaded.
 2. In the remaining `<script>` tag in each HTML file, add the attribute `type="module"`.
 3. Now for the tricky part...
-In each JavaScript file, export the fields (functions, classes etc) that are used by other fields and add import statements to import any functionality needed from other files.
+In each JavaScript file, export the fields (functions, classes etc) that are used by other files and add import statements to import any functionality needed from other files.

 Hint: You can use the browser console to help with step 3.
 When you run the HTML file, you will probably see error messages, which you can use to figure out what needs to be exported and what needs to be imported.
 If something is "not defined", figure out what file it is in, export it, then import it into the file that has the error message.